AdibZidan/personal-portfolio/README.md

 This repository includes my Portfolio, About Me and Task-Manager.

-The Task-Manager is built using Angular 8 and is already CRUD ready.
+The Task-Manager is built using Angular 12 and is already CRUD ready.

-For the Back-End, I'm using Node.JS; which is in a private repository.
+~~For the Back-End, I'm using Node.JS; which is in a private repository.~~

+As of August 10th, 2021, I've replaced the Back-End with the NgRx state framework.

 ## Instructions: